Nestor-Ch/utilityR/README.md

 The spatial checks section checks for interviews with 0 geo coordinate precision.
 If these are present in the data, this may mean that the interviewer has installed a fake gps app onto their phone and has used it to fake the interview.

-After this check is done, the deletion log is written into an excel file and we're done with the deletion bit of the cleaning.
+After this check is done, the deletion log is written into a `geospatial_check` excel file.
+Look trough it and remove those uuids that you'd like to keep in the data.
+After you're done, run the `section_3_spatial_decisions.R` and we're done with the deletion bit of the cleaning.

 ###  Other requests and translations